 Using the same split cake I loaded a round brush #3 with a mixture of black and brown and added a triangular nose (not the one I usually do in cats, but the shape you see in cartoon cats), a muzzle with dot lines and outline all around.
-This will tie the design together.
+This will tie the simple cat face paint design together.

 Because I thought the white next to the nose was a bit too much, I blended the brown from the nose into the white a bit more and pulled it down with a dry chisel brush.

-The bottom lip I painted brown with the round brush #8 I used for the hair earlier (on events I would use a lipgloss applicator for sanitary reasons 😉), and outlined him with the black from the split cake and a round brush #3.
+I painted brown with the round brush #8 I used for the hair earlier (on events I would use a lipgloss applicator for sanitary reasons 😉) in the bottom lip of my Halloween cat makeup, and outlined him with the black from the split cake and a round brush #3.

 Did you know that we cover EVERYTHING in our online face painting course, from safe hygiene practices, business tips, tools of trade reviews, techniques, designs and so on… All you need to know to become a real PRO! 😎